Why use the CubeGrid?

 Please Note: Some Dimensions in the test cubes are very large and not collapsible due to their non-hierarchical nature.
 For example, the ‘Customers’ dimension in the ‘Sales’ cube sample for Mondrian shows all values.
 As a result, the cube may become difficult to navigate or show a slow scripts browser warning.
 The recommended way to avoid this is to require that the end user choose specific members from large dimensions before adding them to the cube.

 - The sample application shown above is open source and free to use.
-You can download the project source code used in the examples here.
+You can download the project source code from the wiki page describing this integration.

 - The CubeGrid component requires the Power Edition or above with our optional Analytics Module.
 For more information about our editions and optional modules, please visit our Product Overview page.